-c) Click +Add DNS Provider to add one or more DNS servers.
+e) Click +Add DNS Provider to add one or more DNS servers.

-After you enter the IP address, click the green checkmark icon to save it.
+After you've entered the information, click the checkmark icon to save it.

-d) Provide a Proxy Server.
+f) Provide a Proxy Server.

-For clusters that do not have direct connectivity to Cisco cloud, we recommend configuring a proxy server to establish the connectivity, which will allow you to mitigate risk from exposure to non-conformant hardware and software in your fabrics.
+For clusters that do not have direct connectivity to Cisco cloud, we recommend configuring a proxy server to establish the connectivity.
+This allows you to mitigate risk from exposure to non-conformant hardware and software in your fabrics.